 Kidney disease can affect digestion of nutrients including:

-Many people with CKD often have a decrease in the intake of the vitamins folate, iron, and pantothenic acid.
+Many people with CKD often eat less of the vitamins folate, iron, and pantothenic acid.

 Nutrient deficiencies from these changes in metabolism can cause problems like anemia, cardiovascular disease, and metabolic imbalances.